SprinGamesX/Space-Shooter/Documentation/Ships/Fuego.md

 # Abilities:

 ## Primary Skill:
-Shoots a single bullet that deal minor Fire damage Consumes 1 AMMO
+Deal 5% of ATK as Fire damage
 CD: 0.1s

 ## Alt Skill:
+Deal 80% of ATK as Fire damage with large AOE.
-Shoots a fireball that deals major Fire damage Consumes 1 [Charge], can only be used when [Charge] is above 1.
+Consumes 1 [Charge], can only be used when [Charge] is above 1.
 CD: 0.2s
 ## Module Skill:
-Generate 5 [Charge] stacks and shoot 7 bullets that deal minor Fire damage
+Generate 5 [Charge] stacks and deal 7x15% of ATK as Fire damage.
 CD: 10s

 ## Overdrive Skill: